reagul/Jenkins-VS7-K8s/README.md

 # Needs validation **
 # Jenkins CI/CD on GuestCluster
-### Test cases guide for VS7-K8s { Project Pacific }
 ### Install steps go in ORDER

 ### Sumamry of Dev experiencce

 This repo will take you through Installing Jenkins on your Env and run SpringBoot CI/CD Pipeline to build a Java Spring Boot app, test the app with maven unit tests, create a jar and then upload the Jar into a Git repo.
 It will then take  the Docker image and deploy it to  a K8 cluster.

 We will be deploying the SpringBoot app into a "default" namespace.
 In the pipeline  will also use Config's for Kubernetes and Github and use them via plugins.
+We configure and run this jenkins file SpringBoot-Actuator-JenkinsFile found inside enkinsScriptFiles/.

 #### Pre-Req :

-- Need Persistant Volume : We use "projectpacific-storage-policy" in this example.
+- Need Persistant Volume: We use "projectpacific-storage-policy" in this example.
 - K8 cluster to install Master and Slave Pods.
+- Access to a Github repo.
+You can have a local Github or remote.
-- All yaml under the JeninsKinstall folder in this repo
+- All yaml under the /JeninsKinstall folder in this repo

 ### Clone the repo  **
 `$ git clone https://https://github.com/reagul/Jenkins-For-ProjectPacific` \
-`$ cd kubernetes-jenkins`
+`$ cd Jenkins-For-ProjectPacific`

 ### Create the project Namespace
 `$ kubectl create ns jenkins`